arenaxr/arena-docs/content/tools/atlas.md

 **Uncaptured** points with the ATLAS-DNS analogy:

 - DNS adds 1 layer of abstraction for usability (textual domain name mapped to IP address)
-- However, ATLAS is probably going to do much more than a simple 1-to-1 mapping (talk of generating id's, even just performing geospatial calculations to find MQTT servers within _n_ miles is astronomically more compute than DNS)
+- However, ATLAS is probably going to do much more than a simple 1-to-1 mapping (talk of generating ID's, even just performing geospatial calculations to find MQTT servers within _n_ miles is astronomically more compute than DNS)

 ## Design Decisions